 Wearables have taken a hit this year and there is nothing immediate that will change the mainstream assessment.
 However, we are only just starting to see the technology emerge, so I have no doubt that now the hype is over, we can get on with creating real, high value Wearables.

-By Jacob Skinner, CEO of NDP, Product Development expert.
+By Jacob Skinner, CEO of Thrive Wearables, Product Development expert.